CooperStansbury/ont_10x_transcriptomics/config/README.md

 1.  **Sample ID:** A unique identifier for each sample.
 2.  **FASTQ File Path:** The absolute path to the corresponding FASTQ file for that sample.

+## SLURM Configuration

+To run the pipeline on a SLURM-managed cluster, you need the following configuration files:

+### `cluster.json`
+Defines job-specific parameters for each sub-job in the workflow, including:
+- **Logging directory** – Path for storing job logs
+- **SLURM user account** – The user account under which jobs will run
+- **SLURM billing account** – The account used for job billing

+### `cluster/config.yaml`
+Specifies the default SLURM submission parameters for sub-jobs.
+This file typically does not require modification.

+Ensure both files are correctly configured before executing the workflow.